 This short, narrow old alignment is near Manhattan.
 Notice the lack of seams in the concrete.
 My experience has been that seamless concrete roads are generally from the late 1910s to about 1925.
 Before then, concrete was considered an experimental road surface, and was seldom used.

-The road was realigned twice near Reelsville.
-The oldest alignment was never paved.
+The road was realigned several times near Reelsville.
+The first realignment, circa 1875, was never paved.
 This is as close as it gets to the original National Road experience anywhere in Indiana, and perhaps anywhere along the entire National Road.

 Here’s another shot of this alignment, taken in summertime.